 Points well noted.
 Back to my initial question, how does LEXISTEMS solve the problem?
 How do you “deliver”, as you say, intelligent interaction between man and data?

 Well it’s probably time to be humble.
 The problems I just mentioned are complex.
-They have challenged quite a number of very bright minds, so I don’t want to say that LEXISTEMS solved them all, but we have demos on public data and POCs on some of our customers private business knowledge (structured or not) to prove that we get results actionable enough to be put in production.
+They have challenged quite a number of very bright minds, so I don’t want to say that LEXISTEMS solved them all, but we have demos on public data and POCs on some of our customers private business knowledge (structured or not) to prove that we get results actionable enough to be put to production.

 More specifically, the technologies we have developed include a mix of proprietary state-of-the-art AI, NLP and lexical approaches.
 It’s the broad diversity of profiles in the team that made it possible.
 We’ve never been opinionated as to what’s going to work effectively, meet customer needs and scale qualitatively and quantitatively.